kvmal/testrepo/README.md

 # testrepo

-## taking the course cource Getting started with Git
+## taking the coursera cource Getting started with Git